 The most important market trends and how Wall Street’s best minds respond to them.
 Delivered every weekday.

-Brent crude, the oil benchmark, rose 0.8 per cent to $74.11 a barrel on Tuesday, heading for its third consecutive day of gains.
+Brent crude, the international oil benchmark, rose 1.4 per cent to $75.38 a barrel.

 Futures contracts that bet on the direction of Wall Street’s blue-chip S&P 500 index added 0.6 per cent while those on the technology-heavy Nasdaq 100 rose 0.4 per cent.

 Evergrande, which has financial obligations of more than $300bn and has been hit by government restrictions on lending to China’s vast real estate sector, said a payment due to domestic bondholders on Thursday had “already been resolved”.